bigelod/HWXR-Release/README.md

 # Credits

-Thanks to LivingFray for the awesome Halo CE VR mod, and for sharing its source code with the world.
+Thanks to LivingFray for the awesome [Halo CE VR](https://github.com/LivingFray/HaloCEVR/) mod for SteamVR, and for sharing its source code with the world.

 Additional thanks to these contributors to the LivingFray Halo CE VR mod: